emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

    - **Password**: Enter the password for authentication to the `deployment-eu`, if it is configured on its Authentication page.

-   - **Client ID Prefix**: Specify a prefix for Client IDs used by MQTT connections to the `deployment-eu`, for example, `from-us`.
+   - **Client ID Prefix**: Define a prefix for Client IDs used by MQTT connections to the `deployment-eu`, for example, `from-us`.

      ::: tip

-     Depending on the cluster size and configuration, multiple MQTT client connections may be established to the remote cluster, and each client must have a unique ClientID.
+     Depending on the cluster size and configuration, multiple MQTT client connections might be established to the remote cluster, and each client must have a unique ClientID.
 You can control how these ClientIDs are allocated by setting the *Client ID Prefix* for these connections.

      :::

-   - **Topics**: List of MQTT topic filters that specify which messages the current deployment will receive from another deployment, for example, `/from-eu`.
+   - **Topics**: List of MQTT topic filters that specify which messages the current deployment will receive from the remote deployment, for example, `/from-eu`.
 You can click the plus icon to add more topics.

      ::: tip

-     The local cluster expects to receive messages published to these topics from the remote cluster.
-This list can be empty, meaning the local cluster will not receive any messages from the remote cluster if no topics are specified.
+     These are the topics that the local cluster expects to receive messages for from the remote cluster.
+If left empty, the local cluster will not receive any messages from the remote cluster.

      :::

    - **Advanced Settings**: Configure additional settings such as MQTT protocol parameters.

 4. Click **Confirm**.
-You will be directed back to the Cluster Linking page and see a new entry is listed and is enabled by default.
+You will be redirected to the Cluster Linking page, where the new entry will appear and be enabled by default.

 ![create_link_us](./_assets/create_link_us.png)